ABOUT THIS GUIDE

 For students, All Saints will not offer incentives for perfect attendance.
 Students who are absent will be afforded time to catch up in classes and/or be offered opportunities to continue learning virtually (in case of an extended absence).

-Please see the section, When Someone Exhibits Symptoms of COVID, below for the procedure to follow.
+Please see the section, When Someone Exhibits Symptoms of COVID, above for the procedure to follow.

 Hand Hygiene and Respiratory Etiquette